15bedirhan/expo-lux-sensor/README.md

 ## Permissions

 This module requires camera permission because it uses the device's camera to measure ambient light.
 The permission is requested automatically when you call `requestPermissionsAsync()`.

+**Note:** The module prioritizes the back camera (rear-facing camera) for measurements.
+If the back camera is unavailable, it will fall back to the default camera.
+Make sure the camera is not obstructed and is facing the light source you want to measure.

 **iOS:** Add to `app.json`:
 ```json